 Whether you have a boy or girl, if your toddler loves their princesses, consider booking an appearance from a Disney hero.
 This is a service that many companies now offer on a national and regional scale.
 Usually, your chosen princess will make an appearance at your baby’s birthday party, take lots of photos with the children and also run activities such as games, songs and stories.

-Padding pool first party
+Paddling pool first party

 If your baby was born in the summer months and you’re expecting warm weather, consider asking fellow parents to bring along paddling pools so you can set up a pool party in your back garden.
 This is especially a great theme if your tot loves his or her mermaids.
 Just don’t forget those swim nappies!